Steve20144/gem5/README.md

 #### Second Question

-**""**
-Besides the output file `stats.txt` generated at the end of the simulation, gem5 also produces `config.ini` and `config.json` files that provide information about the simulated system.
+**"Besides the output file `stats.txt` generated at the end of the simulation, gem5 also produces `config.ini` and `config.json` files that provide information about the simulated system.
 a.
 Use these files to verify your answer to the first question by including the relevant fields.
 b.
 What are `sim_seconds`, `sim_insts`, and `host_inst_rate`?
 c.
 What is the total number of committed instructions, and why does this number differ from the statistics presented by gem5?
 d.
-How many times was the L2 cache accessed, and how could you calculate these accesses if they were not provided by the simulator?
+How many times was the L2 cache accessed, and how could you calculate these accesses if they were not provided by the simulator?"**

 Using the **`config.ini`**, the above information can be verified as follows: